sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
 OperablePredicate Equal(Term x, Term y) => new Predicate(nameof(Equal), x, y);

 // Helper methods for your Actions is a matter of taste.
-Instantiating them directly in the domain object ctor (see below) would
+Instantiating them directly once to pass to the domain object ctor
-// work just as well (that's the only place this method is likely to be called).
-I find its nice and readable this way, though.
+// (see below) would work just as well (that's the only place this method is likely to be called).
+I find that this approach
-// The important thing is that the Action instances passed to the Domain ctor refer to variables and constants as appropriate.
+// gives a decent level of clarity on the terms included in the action, without being overly verbose.
 Action Move(Term block, Term from, Term toBlock) => new Action(
     identifier: nameof(Move),
     precondition: new(